Kevin's Puzzles at Home Season 8, Episode 5: Challenging Choices

 * 17 people solved this within the first week for 50 points apiece.

 The total number of points scored is 1675.
 Thus, the current money pool for the Food Bank for Larimer County is $16.75.
 Three anonymous benefactors have agreed to match this donation, meaning that the Food Bank for Larimer County will actually receive $67.00.
-If you haven't already, you may solve the above puzzles for 25 points each, possibly with the aid of the hint.
+If you haven't already, you may solve the above puzzles for 25 points each, possibly with the aid of the hints.

 KEVIN’S PUZZLES AT HOME